Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Related Work

 The most straightforward way to do so is to embed semantic information in the model itself.
 For instance, AutoETER~\cite{autoeter} is an automated type representation learning mechanism that can be used with any KGEM and that learns the latent type embedding of each entity.
 In TaRP~\cite{tarp}, type information and instance-level information are simultaneously considered and encoded as prior probabilities and likelihoods of relations, respectively.
 TKRL~\cite{tkrl} bridges type information with hierarchical information: while type information is utilized as relation-specific constraints, hierarchical types are encoded as projection matrices for entities.
 TKRL allows entities to have different representations in different types.
 Similarly, in~\cite{transet}, the proposed KGEM allows entities to have different vector representations depending on their respective types.
 TransC~\cite{transc} encodes each concept of a KG as a sphere and each instance as a vector in the same semantic space.
 The relations between concepts and instances (\texttt{rdf:type}), and the relations between concepts and sub-concepts (\texttt{rdfs:subClassOf}) are based on the relative distance within this shared semantic space.

 A few works incorporate semantic information to constrain the negative sampling (NS) procedure and generate meaningful negative triples~\cite{krompas,jain_iswc,weyns}.
 For instance, type-constrained negative sampling (TCNS)~\cite{krompas} replaces the head or the tail of a triple with a random entity belonging to the same type (\texttt{rdf:type}) as the ground-truth entity.
 Jain \textit{et al.}~\cite{jain_iswc} go a step further and use ontological reasoning to iteratively improve KGEM performance by retraining the model on inconsistent predictions.
+It is noteworthy that our approach adopts an orthogonal direction of such works by proposing to sample all kinds of negatives but to treat them differently in the loss function when training.

 A few work actually propose to include semantic information in the learning and optimization process.
 In~\cite{guo2015}, entities embeddings of the same semantic category are enforced to lie in a close neighborhood of the embedding space.
 However, their approach only fits single-type KGs.
 In addition, the only mainstream model benchmarked in this work is TransE~\cite{transe}, and only the pairwise hinge loss is used.
 Likewise, d'Amato \textit{et al.}~\cite{damato2021} solely consider the pairwise hinge loss, and their approach is benchmarked w.r.t. to translational models only.
 Moreover, BK is injected in the form of \texttt{equivalentClass}, \texttt{equivalentProperty}, \texttt{inverseOf}, and \texttt{subClassOf} axioms, similarly to~\cite{minervini2017} who incorporate \texttt{equivalentProperty} and \texttt{inverseOf} axioms as regularization terms in the loss function.
 However, the aforementioned axioms are rarely provided in KGs~\cite{ding2018}.
 Cao \textit{et al.}~\cite{cao2022} propose a new regularizer called Equivariance Regularizer, which limits overfitting by using semantic information.
 However, their approach is data-driven and does not rely on a schema.
 In contrast, the approach presented in Section~\ref{lossfunc} leverages domain and range constraints which are available in most schema-defined KGs.